axonops/axonops-workbench/README.md

 ## Built in SSH tunneling
 <img width="981" alt="Screenshot 2024-08-23 at 07 50 46" src="https://github.com/user-attachments/assets/d26aee76-c34a-4495-a89b-85896e2590e5">

-# Notice
-Apache, Apache Cassandra, Cassandra, Apache Spark, Spark, Apache TinkerPop, TinkerPop, Apache Kafka and Kafka are either registered trademarks or trademarks of the Apache Software Foundation or its subsidiaries in Canada, the United States and/or other countries.
-The Apache Software Foundation has no affiliation with and does not endorse or review AxonOps Workbench.

 ## Download and install

 Browse to the [releases](https://github.com/axonops/axonops-workbench-cassandra/releases) and select the package for your Operating System.
 We prebuild distributions for